 The Notre Dame Environmental Change Initiative (ND-ECI) is tackling the interrelated problems of invasive species, land use, and climate change, focusing on their synergistic impacts on water resources.
 The goal of ND-ECI is to provide solutions that minimize the trade-offs between human welfare and environmental health where trade-offs are unavoidable, and to discover win-win solutions where they are possible.

-February 10, 2014 • Author: Melissa Giresi, Southern Fried Science • Categories: Climate Change Adaptation
+April 03, 2014 • Author: John Guimond, Notre Dame News • Categories: Climate Change Adaptation